krovs/oscp-writeups/docs/PWK Challenges/poseidon.md

 ### Initial Access

-Using the provided credentials we enter via winrm
+Using the provided credentials, we access the machine via WinRM.

 ![](assets/Pasted%20image%2020250226202054.png)

 ### Privilege Escalation

-Eric has seimpersonate so we use printspoofer.
-Create a msfvenom reverse shell and upload it to the machine and start a listener.
+Eric has the `SeImpersonatePrivilege`, so we use PrintSpoofer.
+Create an MSFVenom reverse shell, upload it to the machine, and start a listener.

 ![](assets/Pasted%20image%2020250226203819.png)